 Church.
-It's a profound reality.
-To understand.
-That sound doctrine.
+It is a profound reality.
+To understand that sound doctrine.
 Is the fiber.
 Of love.
 And unity.
 Of a church.
-Any means.

-Of love.
+Any means of love.

 Or unity.
 Within a church.
 That isn't based on.
 On sound doctrine.
 Is just a facade.
 It just works.
 Without any.
 Any conviction.
 It's uniting.

-[34:19] We all want to be united.
+We all want to be united.
 In this country.
 Right?
 But there's going to be.
 Certain tensions.
 That will divide us.
-Especially ones.
-That are relating to.
+Especially ones that are related to.
 The issues of sound doctrine.

-This is because.
+[34:30] This is because.
 You cannot have sound doctrine.
 Apart from Christ.
 And this world.
 Doesn't want Christ.
 It was clear.
-On the cross.
+On the cross of Calvary.

-Of Calvary.
 But we know.
 We need to connect.
-The testimony.
-Of love.
+The testimony of love.
 Of the church.
-Knowing that.
-Love is impossible.

-To achieve.
+Knowing that love.
+Is impossible to achieve.
 Without sound doctrine.
 And so.
-If the testimony.
-Of the church.
+If the testimony of the church.

 Is love.
 We can apply that.
 Meaning that.
 That is an expression.
 Of sound doctrine.
 The most unloving thing.
 That we can do.
 For one another.
 And the world.
 Watching world around.
-Is too marginalized.
+Is to marginalize.

 Sound doctrine.
 This was the essence.
 Of Paul's prayer.
-In verse 11.
-Through 13.
+In verse 11 through 13.
 For the Thessalonians.

-[35:18] Not only.
+Not only.
 To see them again.
 Which was actually granted.

 Seven years later.
 He did see them again.
 In Acts 20.
 You can read about it.
 Later today.
 But also.
 That they would.
 They would love.
 They would have love.
 For one another.

-And that they would have.
+[35:32] And that they would have.
 Love for all.
 And not only that.
 But that it would grow.
 God did not arrange.
 On earth.
 A social club.

 Known as.
 The church.
 Or Youngstown Metro.
 God didn't arrange.
 A social club.
 We do socialize.
 At our gatherings.
 But it's not merely.
 A social club.
 It's not for our entertainment.

 While we wait.
 For the day of glory.
 To come.
 Many treat church.
 In this manner.
 Not here.
 But just generally speaking.
+In the.
 In Western culture.

 John MacArthur says.
 In light of the fact.
 That God loved the world.
 And sent his son.
 To die for human sin.

-[36:14] As John 3.16.
+As John 3.16.
 Illuminates.
 Believers are.

 Who were loved.
 When they were unloving.
 Are to love.
 Unbelievers.
 Did you catch that?
 There's a lot of.
 Word play there.
 Believers are.

-Who were loved.
+[36:27] Who were loved.
 Previously.
 When they were still in sin.
 When they were unloving.
 According to Romans 5.8.
 Are to love.
 Unbelievers.
 In the same.

 Love that God.
 Lavished upon.
 Us.
 When we were still.
 Sinners.
 And church.
 The sincerity.
 Of our commitment.
 To Christ.
 Is not only tested.
 Within the church.

 But equally.
 In our commitment.
 To those around.
 The church.
 This is a testing ground.
 You want to know.
 How you're standing firm.
 How you're growing.
 In your faith.
 Well this is the testing.
+This is ground zero.